 Philips Respironics has recalled millions of units of its continuous positive airway pressure (CPAP), bi-level positive airway pressure (BiPAP), and mechanical ventilator because of possible carcinogenic and toxic effects of a foam used in the devices that can escape as a gas or particulates and be inhaled or ingested by CPAP users and cause cancer, respiratory issues, or other significant health issues.
 In testing, Philips discovered that the polyester-based polyurethane (PE-PUR) foam it had used to dampen the sound of the devices can degrade into particles that can be in ingested or inhaled by the user.
 Ingesting or inhaling these particles is linked to:

-Trustwell Law is accepting cases on behalf of people who used Philips CPAP, BiPAP, or mechanical ventilators and developed any of the cancers or serious health issues listed below.
+Trustwell Law is accepting cases on behalf of people who used Philips CPAP, BiPAP, or mechanical ventilators and developed cancer or a serious health issue.

-If you or a loved one developed any of cancers or serious health conditions listed above after using a Philips CPAP, BiPAP, or mechanical ventilator and are considering filing a CPAP lawsuit, call us at 202-914-1454 or submit your case details online and someone will contact you shortly.
+If you or a loved one developed cancer or a serious health issue after using a Philips CPAP, BiPAP, or mechanical ventilator and are considering filing a CPAP lawsuit, call us at 800-796-1636 or submit your case details online and someone will contact you shortly.
 You pay nothing unless your lawsuit is successful and you receive compensation.

 At Trustwell Law, our experienced attorneys take a personalized, compassionate approach.
 We cut through the legalese and partner with our clients.
 We have access to the expertise, resources, and manpower to fully investigate each case and fight for and with our clients to get the justice they deserve.